Top 10 eCommerce Platforms in Canada in 2026

 Integrations with marketplaces like eBay Canada, social, and consumer electronics sellers

 Big Cartel focuses on makers, artists, and lean online businesses.
 For Canadian creators, it offers a low-friction way to start selling online without overbuilding.
+When orders start coming in regularly, even small sellers benefit from understanding order fulfillment services and how to keep delivery promises without the overhead of a full logistics operation.

 Key features